 She is a past NIOSH Education and Resource Grant recipient and American Nurses Foundation Scholar.
 She is a Founding Fellow with the U. S. Academy of Workplace Bullying, Mobbing, and Abuse and a past Graduate Nurse Intern to OSHA and Malcolm Baldrige Examiner.
-She is currently writing a chapter on Workplace Bullying Prevalence in the United States for a two-volume anthology with other Fellows of the U.S. Academy of Workplace Bullying, Mobbing, and Abuse.
+She coauthored a chapter on Workplace Bullying Prevalence in the United States, a two-volume anthology, with other Fellows of the U.S. Academy of Workplace Bullying, Mobbing, and Abuse.

 Specialties: Licensed RN, PhD Nursing Research